Nonnegative cross-curvature in infinite dimensions: synthetic definition and spaces of measures: Introduction

 \begin{definition} Let $X$ and $Y$ be two arbitrary sets and $c\colon X\times Y\to [-\infty,+\infty]$ an arbitrary function.
 We say that $(X\times Y,c)$ is an NNCC space if for every $(x_0,x_1,\yb)\in X\times X\times Y$ such that $c(x_0,\yb)$ and $c(x_1,\yb)$ are finite, there exists a path $\rmx\colon [0,1]\to X$ such that $\rmx(0)=x_0$, $\rmx(1)=x_1$, $c(\rmx(s),\yb)$ is finite and for all $s\in (0,1)$,

 whenever the right-hand side is well-defined. \end{definition}

+Note that the source of undefiniteness in the right-hand side of \eqref{eq:intro-nncc-inequality} comes from the terms $c(x_i,y)$, since $c(x_i,\yb)$ is assumed to be finite for $i=0,1$.
 We refer to the paths $s\mapsto (\rmx(s),\yb)$ as \emph{variational c-segments}.
 They are important in their own right since they play a role similar to straight lines in affine geometry and geodesics in positively or nonpositively curved metric spaces (see Section \ref{sec:NNCC-PC}), and can be seen as providing a nonsmooth geometry to the product $X\times Y$ based on the cost $c$.

 In \Cref{sec:products-submersions} we extend two results of Kim and McCann that say that nonnegative cross-curvature is preserved by products of domains (\Cref{prop:products}) and Riemannian submersions (\Cref{prop:sncc-surj}).
 For the latter we identify on general sets and costs a structure that generalizes Riemannian submersions as well as submetries in metric spaces, and which we call cost submersion (\Cref{DefCostSubmersion}).
 Given two projections $P_1\colon X\to\Xu$, $P_2\colon Y\to\Yu$, if the product $X\times Y$ can be turned into a fibered space whose fibers $(P_1^{-1}(\{\xu\}), P_2^{-1}(\{\yu\}))$ are ``equidistant'' for the cost $c$, then there is a natural cost on the fibers defined by $\cu(\xu,\yu)=\inf\{c(x,y) : x\in P_1^{-1}(\{\xu\}), y\in P_2^{-1}(\{\yu\})\}$.
 In that case we can project certain variational c-segments and obtain